 Biden to unveil actions on guns, including new ATF boss

-President Joe Biden will unveil a series of executive actions aimed at addressing gun violence on Thursday, delivering his first major action on gun control since taking office.
+President Joe Biden is preparing to unveil a series of executive actions aimed at addressing gun violence, delivering his first major action on gun control since taking office.

 Biden will be joined by Attorney General Merrick Garland at the event, and most of the actions will come from the Justice Department.